 The study of archetypes in psychology was really set in motion by Carl Gustav Jung (1875 – 1961).
 Due to the work of Jung and those who followed in his footsteps, such as the famous mythologist Joseph Campbell (1904 – 1987), it is clear that archetypes are essential elements of folklore, myth, stories, and the world’s most perennial examples of literature.

 Jung sits firmly in the ranks of Sigmund Freud as one of the most famous thinkers of the 20th century.
-He was a Swiss-born psychiatrist, who famously developed the concepts of extroversion and introversion and would end up having some very unique interests, particularly in religion, myth, mysticism, religion, and alchemy.
+He was a Swiss-born psychiatrist, who famously developed the concepts of extroversion and introversion and would end up having some very unique interests, particularly in religion, myth, mysticism, and alchemy.
 For Jung, archetypes originate from the collective unconscious.
-The collective unconscious is distinct from the personal unconscious, which is each individual’s own collection of experiences which they are unaware of.
-In contrast, the collective unconscious, on the other hand, contains the archetypes shared by all people.
-Furthermore, the collective unconscious does not develop but is something which is inherited.
-So when each of us is born, we are infused with these universal images which we are not immediately aware of (see Jung’s Archetypes and the Collective Unconscious.)
+The collective unconscious is distinct from the personal unconscious, which is each individual’s own collection of experiences that they are unaware of.
+In contrast, the collective unconscious contains the archetypes shared by all people.
+Furthermore, the collective unconscious does not develop but is something that is inherited.
+So when each of us is born, we are infused with these universal images, which we are not immediately aware of.
+(See Jung’s Archetypes and the Collective Unconscious.)

 There are, of course, various other archetypes, some of which are more recognisable and feature heavily in stories around the world.
-In his book Man and His Symbols, Jung goes through some of them and what they stand for: the Father (authority), the Mother (comfort), the Child (innocence), the Wise Old Man or Woman (guidance), the Hero (champion), the Maiden (desire), and the Trickster (trouble-maker), the last of which will be elucidated further in this discussion.
+In his book Man and His Symbols, Jung examines some of them and what they stand for: the Father (authority), the Mother (comfort), the Child (innocence), the Wise Old Man or Woman (guidance), the Hero (champion), the Maiden (desire), and the Trickster (trouble-maker), the last of which will be elucidated further in this discussion.
 You can immediately think of examples in books and films which contain these archetypes.
-Yoda from Star Wars as the Wise Old Man, Satan in Genesis as the Trickster, Rapunzel as the Maiden, Zeus as the Father, so forth and so on.
+Yoda from Star Wars as the Wise Old Man, Satan in Genesis as the Trickster, Rapunzel as the Maiden, Zeus as the Father, and so on and so forth.

-Campbell’s idea of the monomyth has been very influential in the world of cinema – George Lucas credited Campbell with providing a lot of the inspiration for his Star Wars films.
-The producers of the Matrix trilogy and Disney films such as Aladdin, The Lion King, and Beauty and the Beast underscored that The Hero with a Thousand Faces helped to structure the plots of these films.
-The most successful books and films do appear to commit to many of Jung’s archetypes and Campbell’s monomyth (Lord of the Rings comes to mind), which attests to the very real existence and power of these universal symbols.
+Campbell’s idea of the monomyth has been very influential in the world of cinema – George Lucas credited Campbell with providing a lot of the inspiration for his Star Wars films, and the template of the hero’s journey also helped to structure the plot of The Matrix and Disney films such as Aladdin, The Lion King, and Beauty and the Beast.
+The most successful books and films do appear to commit to many of Jung’s archetypes and Campbell’s monomyth (The Lord of the Rings trilogy comes to mind), which attests to the very real existence and power of these universal symbols.